Keploy vs LocalStack

 LocalStack excels as a local development environment.
 Developers work against local AWS services without internet access or AWS costs.
 Hot-reload and fast iteration on AWS-dependent features.

 Engineering teams evaluating LocalStack alternatives often compare it with Keploy for API testing and regression coverage.
 Keploy captures real production traffic via eBPF and auto-generates tests with dependency mocks — requiring zero code changes.
-If you're considering switching from LocalStack or comparing LocalStack and Keploy side by side, the key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).
+The key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).